SharonSenag/learn_command_line_exercises/chapter_5/README.md

 >Can you cd into the temp directory?

-Run cd /tmp
+From home directory (~), run cd /tmp

 >Why don't we go into the temp directory?

-Run cd /tmp
+From home directory (~), Run cd /tmp

 >Can you go to the slash temp directory?

-Run cd /tmp/
+Run cd /tmp /tmp

+Example:

+apples-MacBook-Pro:learn_command_line_exercises sharonsena$ cd /tmp /tmp

+apples-MacBook-Pro:tmp sharonsena$ pwd

+/tmp

 >Can you go to the slash temp slash log directory?

-Run cd /tmp/
+Run cd /tmp /tmp

 >What does the .. argument to cd do?
 Explain.